Tom Kempton

 I'm a senior lecturer in the Department of Mathematics at the University of Manchester working in the dynamical systems group.

-My main interests lie in applications of thermodynamic formalism to problems in fractal geometry and number theory, and in particular in the study of Bernoulli convolutions and self-affine sets.
+My current main interests lie at the intersection of machine learning and ergodic theory.
+Previously, I spent many years working on applications of thermodynamic formalism to problems in fractal geometry and number theory, and in particular in the study of Bernoulli convolutions and self-affine sets.
 Fringe interests include percolation and the graph reconstruction conjecture.
-My research is partially funded by EPSRC grant EP/T010835/1

 Previously I was an EPSRC funded postdoc at the University of St Andrews working with Kenneth Falconer and before that I worked with Karma Dajani at the University of Utrecht.
 I completed my PhD at the University of Warwick in March 2011 under the supervision of Mark Pollicott.
 My thesis was on thermodynamic formalism for symbolic dynamical systems.